tonkatsuki/tonkatsuki-blog/content/posts/ipv4-subnetting/index.md

 ## Notes

 ### a

+You may see people refer to prefixes (read: subnets or networks) as being long or short.
+A long prefix is one that is more defined, meaning more network bits are set.
+For instance, a /31 network would be a LONG prefix, and a /8 might be considered a short prefix.
+This is important because in routing, the longest (aka more specific) prefix is matched before a shorter (aka less specific) prefix.

+### b
 A /31 network has only two addresses.
 [RFC3021](https://datatracker.ietf.org/doc/html/rfc3021) provided a path for developers to use this mask, even though in typical IPv4 networking, the first address in a subnet is the identifier and not to be used, and the last is a broadcast, a /31 provides a way to provide a 2 IP address subnet, typically only used for point to point links between devices, meaning you can ignore that whole thing about NIDs and Broadcast addresses for a /31, they don't apply!
 You can still assign those IP's to interfaces, but remember, you only have two total.
 The benefit of this is a /30 would consume two additional IP's, but they would be unusable.
 Think of this as a way to conserve IP space with point to point links.
 Be wary though, some manufacturers still do not support this, so check your vendor documentation before using!

+### c

+There are smaller subnets in IPv6 than a /64, but it doesn't conform to IPv6 standards.
+Typically vendor gear will not support this operation, and [RFC5375 Section 3.1](https://datatracker.ietf.org/doc/html/rfc5375#section-3.1) specifically recommends against it